 Editor’s Note: RAN aspect is not in scope of SA2 and will be based on RAN decision.

 RAN aspect should be changed to NOTE.

+Update to clarify that NTZ update from USS is applied to all UAVs.(removing providing list of UAVs from USS) and any relevant procedure.

 2. Text Proposal